123dprinted/Spiced/README.md

-# Coffee
+# Spiced

 ## Information

-A vanilla mod that adds... (wait for it)... coffee!
+A vanilla style mod that adds various spices to the game, along with other plants.

 ## License